codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-hosted-gitops.md

 A set of dashboards provides visibility into all aspects of deployment:

-* The Home dashboard presents enterprise-wide deployment highlights across runtimes and clusters.
+* The GitOps Overview dashboard presents enterprise-wide deployment highlights across runtimes and clusters.
   Get insights into important KPIs and deployments, all in the same location.
 View status of runtimes and managed clusters, deployments, failed deployments with rollbacks, most active applications.
 Use filters to narrow the scope to focus on anything specific.

   {% include